TryGhost/SDK/README.md

     - Publishes all packages which have changed
     - Also updates any packages which depend on changed packages

+NOTE: use `yarn ship --git-remote upstream` to correctly update tags and version commits, when your remote `origin` is set up to a fork of TryGhost/Ghost-SDK and original repository is set to `upstream`.

 # Copyright & License

 Copyright (c) 2018-2019 Ghost Foundation - Released under the [MIT license](LICENSE).